2020 Tax Guide: IRS Changes Caused by Coronavirus

 Tips to Navigate This Tax Filing Season

-While this tax season is far from ordinary, there are still some useful tips to help you get through it.
+While this tax season is more ordinary than the COVID-19 related years prior, there are still some useful tips to help you get through it.

 1. See if you’re getting a refund